UD-Math-Data-Science-1/notes/_sources/network/degree.md

 print("Mean distance in BA graphs:",np.mean(dbar))
 ```

 Not bad!
-Now, let's check the clustering:
+Now, let's check the clustering.
+For Twitch, we have:

 ```{code-cell} ipython3
 print("Mean clustering in Twitch graph:",nx.average_clustering(twitch))
 ```

+And for BA, we get

 ```{code-cell} ipython3
 cbar = []